FrankAbelbeck/ddmailer/README.md

    reached.
 Then it creates an RFC-compliant e-mail and addresses it to the recipients given as positional arguments.
 Or in other words: it mimics the original sendmail's behaviour except for any commandline options (ignored).
    The created e-mail is sent to the UDP port of ddmailerd.
+To avoid size error exceptions the e-mail is clipped at 65507 bytes (maximum datagram size 2**16-1 minus 8 bytes UDP header minus 20 bytes IPv4 header).

 ## Daemon Commands